Is Paris Expensive?

 The costs will increase if you buy skip-the-line tickets or you add audio guides.

-If this is your first time in Paris and you want to tick the main attractions off your bucket list, you may want to consider the Paris Museum Pass.
-With this pass for 2, 4, or 6 days, you can visit more than 60 museums and attractions in Paris and its region (Versailles included), and it cuts down the costs considerably.
-Check out my Paris Museum Pass review to understand if it is convenient for you.
+If you want to tick the main attractions off your bucket list, consider the Paris Museum Pass.
+With this pass (for 2, 4, or 6 consecutive days), you can visit more than 60 museums and attractions in Paris and its region (Versailles included), and it cuts down the costs considerably.
+Check out my Paris Museum Pass review to understand if this is convenient for you.

 If you only want to visit a couple of top attractions in Paris, Tiqets always offers interesting combo tickets (2-3 attractions at a discounted price) that make you save money.